oracle/node-oracledb/INSTALL.md

 ### <a name="instrpm"></a> 3.2 Node-oracledb Installation on Linux with Instant Client RPMs

 Follow these steps if your database is on a remote machine.
+Also see [Installing Node.js and Node-oracledb RPMs from yum.oracle.com](#instnoderpms).

 Questions and issues can be posted as [GitHub Issues][10].